BSc (Hons) Wildlife and Countryside Management (Top-up)

 Core modules

-• 3333 Wildlife Behaviour & Evolution
+• 3333 Wildlife Behaviour & Evolution: Understand the basic principles of animal evolution

-Plus three electives selected from the following:
+Plus two electives selected from the following:

 If you’ve already secured employment, you may elect to follow the Improving Personal Professional Practice module thus reducing the time required to attend campus-based modules.